tent4kel/defuddle/README.md

    ```js
    import { Defuddle } from 'defuddle';
    ```
-2. **Full bundle** (~434kB) includes advanced math conversion capabilities
+2. **Full bundle** (~432kB) includes advanced math conversion capabilities
    ```js
    import { Defuddle } from 'defuddle/full';
    ```

 The core bundle is recommended for most use cases.
-It still handles math content by preserving the original MathML or LaTeX, but doesn't include conversion between formats.
-The full bundle adds the ability to convert between MathML and LaTeX formats using `mathml-to-latex` and `temml` libraries.
+It still handles math content, but doesn't include fallbacks for converting between MathML and LaTeX formats.
+The full bundle adds the ability to create reliable `<math>` elements using `mathml-to-latex` and `temml` libraries.

 ### Debug mode